 How Dysfunctional Families Function

 Families with dysfunctional patterns typically have a long history of perpetuating unhealthy, and often unconscious cycles of interaction.
-Better understanding your unique family can give you insight into your role within the family system.
+Gaining a better understanding of your unique family can give you insight into your role within the family system.